hthcrwzy/NiceToMeetYou/README.md

 ## A new iOS application.

 ## Feature
-- Show "Nice to meet you!" in PKHUD.
+- Show "Nice to meet you!" in HUD.

-## Development with...
-- Swift
-- Storyboard
-- PKHUD